lokesh/team-bee/README.md

 ## 🌍 Overview

-An project to learn how to construct an Express API with PostgresSQL.
+An project to learn how to construct an **Express API** with **PostgresSQL**.
 There will be no client-side code in this repo.

 I'm following a [tutorial on Smashing Magazine](https://www.smashingmagazine.com/2020/04/express-api-backend-project-postgresql/) by Chidi Orji.

 ## 🐰 Quick reference

-- `npm run prestart`: Build /src, output in /build.
+- `npm run build`: Build /src, output in /build.
 - `npm run start`: Start server from /build.
 Services like Heroku will auto run this script on deploy.
-- `npm run startdev`: Start server in dev mode.
+- `npm run dev`: Start server in dev mode.
 - `npm run lint`: Runs eslint
 - `npm run lintfix`: Runs eslint with `--fix` flag
 - `npm run pretty`: Runs prettier